Elementary New Teacher Induction

 • Classroom Management - A full day, in-person course designed to help year one teachers develop their confidence, inner authority, and consistency.
 Session is focused on building an inviting, consistent classroom environment, teaching procedures, using consequences and supportive practices, and modeling Social Emotional Competencies.

-• Year 1 Support Group - Monthly sessions for year one teachers of specific grade levels.
-Sessions include hands-on experiences and takeaway materials, and are focused on helping new teachers navigate the first year, reflect with colleagues, and problem solve collaboratively.
+• Year 1 Support Group - Five sessions for year one teachers of specific grade and SpEd levels.
+Sessions include hands-on experiences and takeaway materials and are focused on helping new teachers navigate the first year, reflect with colleagues, and problem solve collaboratively.

-• Evaluate Davis Elementary Lecture (EDEL) - A series of 8 sessions for teachers in years 2 & 3 focused on best instructional practices.
+• Early Career Professional Learning - A series of 8 sessions for teachers in years 2 & 3 focused on best instructional practices.
 Sessions are offered in two personalized settings: 2 hour in-person session with colleagues or 1 hour remote session with assignment of demonstrated competency.

 • Guided Observation - Opportunities to observe experienced teachers in other schools guided by a District Mentor, ELA Coach, Math Coach, or school administrator.
 Observations are focused on specific instructional practices and include pre and post observation conversations.